karolskolasinski/karolskolasinski/README.md

 # HELLO! 👋

-## About me:
 - ⌨ I'm a software developer, IT enthusiast, passionate about creating web applications
-- 👍 I like learning new technologies and coming up with new projects
+- 👍 I like learning new technologies
-- 😊 I'm an open-minded, smiling and positive person, I like creative ideas and courageous, full of energy, intelligent people
+- 😊 I'm an open-minded, smiling and positive person
+- 💡 I like creative ideas and courageous, full of energy, intelligent people
-- 🤝 I work as Full-stack Developer
+- 🤝 I work as a Full-stack Developer
-- 🌱 I'm currently learning functional programming and JavaScript frameworks
+- 🌱 I currently learn functional programming and JavaScript frameworks
-- 🎯 My future goal is to create mobile applications
+- 🎯 my future goal is to create mobile applications
+- 🏓 my hobby is table tennis
 - ⛵ I love sailing
 - 🔥 check out my <a href="https://github.com/karolskolasinski?tab=repositories">repositories</a>